microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ## Open Questions
-* Should the combo box mode be an editable combo box?
-My worry with making it an editable combo box is the validity of having the number box mode.
-Would it hurt to have both editable combo box and number box as options?
-* I use the terms index and page throughout this document and the APIs.
-The APIs are all index while the documentation is mostly using page.
-Should I update the APIs to use page instead of index?
-* There are certain APIs that are specific to one of the three display modes and they will be ignored if the display mode chosen does not support those APIs.
-Is that something that needs to be reconsidered so it does not cause confusion for the developers?
-* The enum for the edge button visibility has the four values Auto, AlwaysVisible, HiddenOnEdge, and None.
-Do those names make sense and translate to the intended behavior?
-Does the enum name make sense?
-* The ButtonPanelShowFirstAndLast property will show or hide both the first and last page in the numerical button panel.
-Should this API be split in to two so the developer can show or hide the first and last button individually?
-* Is there a shortcut we can add to make it easier to move to the next and previous page?
-Maybe utilize the left and right bumper?
 * How does narrator handle localization?
 In the “page x of y” scenario how would that work if we switch from LTR to RTL?